• About Texas Travel Talk

 More Sites To See In Dallas For First-Timers

-Dallas is the third-largest city in population in Texas, and while it’s a great place to live and visit, one of the city’s main attractions is its art museums.
+Dallas is the third-largest city in Texas, and while it’s a great place to live and visit, one of the city’s main attractions is its renowned art museums.
 The city of Dallas has some of the largest art museums in Texas.
-If it’s your first time to Dallas, whether you’re coming from out of state, like Cindy and her husband, or just haven’t made your way to the big city yet, there are more exciting historical sites to put on your to-see list.
+If it’s your first time in Dallas, whether you’re coming from out of state, like Cindy and her husband, or just haven’t made your way to the big city yet, there are more exciting historical sites to put on your to-see list.

 AT&T Performing Arts Center

-Dallas has so many popular attractions and historical sites that it’s hard to describe them all, as I feel first-timers will get overwhelmed.
+Dallas boasts numerous popular attractions and historical sites, making it challenging to describe them all, as I believe first-time visitors may feel overwhelmed.
 I’m listing a few here in hopes that it helps first-timers enjoy the city.
-When you find something intriguing, be sure to Google it.
-Oh, and don’t forget to have dinner at the Reunion Tower so you can see the Dallas Skyline – it’s gorgeous!
+When you find something intriguing, be sure to look it up on Google.

 PIN IT!